lionelmace/ibmcloud-utils/satellite/README.md

     ```
     export SATELLITE_LOCATION_NAME=YOUR_LOCATION_NAME
     ```
-    > You can also set your location name by editing satellite.env.
+    > This is optional if you have set the location name in the satellite.env.
+Othwerise, this will override the location name

 1. Run the script
     ```